 Any veteran who died and a total disability (service connected), as evaluated by the Department of Veteran Affairs, was in existence.

-Each customer phoning in and/or physically coming into the Job Centers will be asked if they are a veteran or spouse of a veteran.
+Each customer phoning in and/or physically coming into the Job Centers or seeking services virtually will be asked if they are a veteran or spouse of a veteran.
 If the customer answers yes on the phone, then they would be asked if they would like to speak to a DVOP to assist them.
 If they say yes, the phone call will then be transferred to a DVOP, if available.
 The DVOP would ask the veteran to complete the VPOS (Veterans Priority of Service Significant Barrier Screening) form over the phone to determine eligibility for Veterans Priority of Service.
 If a veteran or eligible spouse call into the job center and a DVOP is not available job center staff will ask the veteran or eligible spouse to complete the VPOS form.
 Job Center staff are trained and aware of Priority of Service entitlement.
 When a veteran or spouse of a veteran arrive at the Job Center and answer yes to question, are you a veteran or spouse of a veteran, they will be given a POS (priority of service) form to complete if a first time visit to the job center.
 Once completed a workforce specialist and/or a DVOP will work with the veteran or spouse of a veteran.
 On subsequent visits to the job center veterans and spouses of a veteran will be asked if they are a veteran or a spouse of a veteran to receive priority of service and will not have to complete POS form again.
+If the customer accesses the Job Centers’ services virtually, the customer will be asked if they are a veteran or spouse of a veteran.
+The DVOP or Job Center staff would ask the veteran to complete the VPOS form virtually (by asking the veteran the questions virtually on the VPOS form.) to determine eligibility as a covered person.
 All covered persons may not be eligible to receive services from DVOP specialists.
 DVOP specialists provide services to veterans and eligible spouses with significant barriers to employment and to “additional populations.”

 Provide the LWDB’s definition of “underemployed”.
 The definition of “underemployed” may be used to determine whether employed adults and dislocated workers are in need of individualized career and training services through the WIOA Title I-B Adult and Dislocated Worker Programs: